privacyguides/privacyguides.org/docs/linux-desktop.en.md

     [Homepage](https://get.opensuse.org/tumbleweed/){ .md-button .md-button--primary }

 Tumbleweed follows a rolling release model where each update is released as a snapshot of the distribution.
-When the user upgrades their system, a new snapshot is downloaded.
+When you upgrade your system, a new snapshot is downloaded.
 Each snapshot is run through a series of automated tests by [openQA](https://openqa.opensuse.org) to ensure its quality.

 ### Arch Linux